-Any level of support is welcome and can include financial or other practical help.
+Any level of support is welcome.
+It can include financial or other practical help.

 To get involved, you can: